All Episodes

 I'm a talk show host on radio and television.

-What is the talk show host?
+What is a talk show host?

-Well, encompasses many roles.
+Well, it encompasses many roles.

 We do straight news.

-I can give you hours, produce hours of evidence, me just doing straight news on whatever an issue happens to be, giving you the news of the day with no opinion, no slant straight across.
+I can give you hours, produce hours of evidence, me just doing straight news on whatever an issue happens to be, giving you the news of the day with no opinion, no slant, straight across.

 And then we do investigative reporting.

-Uh FISA court, yeah, they're now speaking out and they want and are demanding action because of the premeditated fraud and responding to the inspector general's report.
+FISA court, yeah, they're now speaking out and they want and are demanding action because of the premeditated fraud and responding to the inspector general's report.

 We'll update that today.